Skip to main content

 Gila Wilderness, Nature Writing, and Conservation Literature

 The Gila Wilderness and the conservation tradition it inspired are the literary heartland of southwestern New Mexico.
 Aldo Leopold's A Sand County Almanac (1949) is one of the most important American conservation books of the twentieth century — first editions are genuinely significant collectors' items, and the book's origin in Leopold's Gila observations gives Silver City households a particular claim on this literature.
-I also buy Edward Abbey's desert writing (first editions of Desert Solitaire and The Monkey Wrench Gang are mid-three-figure collectibles), Gary Paul Nabhan's borderlands ethnobotany and natural history, Ann Zwinger's Southwest canyon writing, Peter Matthiessen's wilderness essays, and the broader American nature writing tradition that the Gila has inspired.
+Edward Abbey's desert writing (first editions of Desert Solitaire and The Monkey Wrench Gang are mid-three-figure collectibles), Gary Paul Nabhan's borderlands ethnobotany and natural history, Ann Zwinger's Southwest canyon writing, Peter Matthiessen's wilderness essays, and the broader American nature writing tradition that the Gila has inspired.
 See my guides to the Edward Abbey collecting guide and Aldo Leopold guide for specifics on what's valuable in these categories.

 Western Frontier History: Mogollon-Mimbres Region